 How to use these in your fridge: Use quart-sized jars to store homemade plant milks and juices, homemade veggie broth, large batches of homemade soups, cooked rice, pastas or beans.
 Larger batches of chopped fresh fruit or veggies for your in-fridge salad bar (see here for info).
 This size does not work well in the freezer.

-4. White Plastic Mason Jar Caps
+4. White (or Black) Plastic Mason Jar Caps

 Personally, I’ve just found it easier for to use these one-piece white plastic caps with my Mason jars because I am literally screwing and unscrewing them every day, multiple times per day.